 Regardless, a furry friend is a furry friend.

 Show some extra love to your dog today.
-And if you’re in the market, this study might help you decide which dog is best for you.
+And if you’re in the market, do your research to determine which dog is best for you.

 – Stephanie Annon